Revolution 1848

 In November there was rioting in Berlin and King Frederick William ordered the dispersal of the Prussian Assembly.
 Prussian and other states' forces intervened in several German states to restore princely rule.

-By the late autumn of 1848 was the Habsburg system was showing strong signs of recovery in many of its historic territories.
-That being the case on 27th November the Austrian minister Schwarzenberg insisted that the Austrian Empire must be preserved intact.
-Given this declaration the deputies at Frankfurt had little option other than to throw their weight behind a Kleindeutsch solution to the German National Question where none of the the Habsburg lands would be represented in Franfurt.
-In such an arrangement, that had already been sponsored by liberal nationalist deputies a preponderance of influence would inevitably fall to the powerful Prussian state.
+On 27th November the Austrian minister Schwarzenberg insisted that the Austrian Empire must be preserved intact.
+Given this declaration the deputies at Frankfurt had little option other than to throw their weight behind a Kleindeutsche, or Little German solution to the German National Question where none of the Habsburg lands would be represented in Frankfurt.

 Austria was the traditionally the "leading power" in the German confederation, but of its thirty-six million inhabitants less than six million were German.
 Prussia was traditionally the "second power" in the German confederation, and of its sixteen million population some fourteen million were German.

-Alongside the power that Prussia tended to exercise as a quite extensive collection of populous territories it had also won prominence through being the organisational center of the Zollverein or Customs Union.
-The somewhat scattered existence of Prussian dynastic territories as gathered under one sceptre through dynastic inheritance or as a legacy of involvement in various political or dynastic turmoils had contributed to a desire to rationalise trading communications between Prussian territories.
+Alongside the power that Prussia tended to exercise as a quite extensive collection of populous territories it had also won prominence through being the organisational centre of the Zollverein or Customs Union.
+The somewhat scattered existence of Prussian dynastic territories as gathered under one sceptre through dynastic inheritance or as a legacy of involvement in various political or dynastic turmoil had contributed to a desire to rationalise trading communications between Prussian territories.

 This approach had ultimately resulted in Bavaria, Würtemberg, Saxony, the Thuringian States, Baden, Nassau and the Free City of Frankfurt joining with the Prussian Customs Union by 1844.
 This widespread involvement of non-Prussian territories in the Zollverein tended to give Prussia some claims to leadership in other than economic matters also.